jenntang1/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 A port number is the first field after the hostname and it's separted by a colon.

 7. What a query string is?
-A query string is
+A query string is part of an URL that assigns values to a specific paramater, thus making a key-value pair.

-8. What an HTTP request is?
+8. What are HTTP headers?

-9. What an HTTP response is?

-10. What HTTP headers are?
+HTTP headers contains additional information that are passed in a HTTP request or response.

-11. What the HTTP message body is?
+9. What is the HTTP message body?
+The HTTP message body is the data passed in a HTTP request and response.

-12. What an HTTP request method is?
+10. What an HTTP request method is?
+GET, HEAD, POST, PUT, DELETE, CONNECT, OPTIONS, TRACE, PATCH are HTTP request methods that should always be in uppercase.

-13. What an HTTP response status code is?
+11. What an HTTP response status code is?
+An HTTP response status code indicates whether a HTTP request was successfully passed or not.

-14. What an HTTP Cookie is?
+12. What is an HTTP Cookie?
+An HTTP Cookie is a small piece of data that the server sends to the client.

-15. How to make a request with cURL?
+13. How to make a request with cURL?

-16. What happens when you type google.com in your browser (Application level)?
+Refer to the man page for cURL.

 ## Resources ##
 0. HTTP (HyperText Transfer Protocol)
 https://www.ntu.edu.sg/home/ehchua/programming/webprogramming/http\_basics.html

 1. HTTP cookies
 https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies